 Posted October 15, 2014

-My writings about pregnancy loss and about spousal chronic illness/care giving are well known in, resp., the bereaved parent community and the well spouse community (in particular the Well Spouse Association – wellspourse.org).
-In 1977 my third baby, a little girl named Kerin, died at the age of two days, just around the same time that Jeff, my first husband, was diagnosed with multiple sclerosis.
+My writings about pregnancy loss and spousal chronic illness/care giving are well known in, resp., the bereaved parent community and the well spouse community (in particular the Well Spouse Association – wellspourse.org).
+In 1977 my third baby, a little girl named Kerin, died at the age of two days, just around the same time that Jeff, my first husband, was diagnosed with M.S.
 It seems that whenever anything happens to me, I write five or six books about it.
-The books have helped me, and I'm told they've helped others.
+The books have helped me, and I'm told that they've helped others.
 Decades later I still get appreciative emails from readers!
 (Google Marion Deutsche Cohen, or Marion D. Cohen, to find out about those books, and any books and other info not on this site; there's plenty!)

-In my non-writing and non-math life I love classical piano, singing (first soprano), Scrabble, thrift-shopping (Look for my posts on thethriftshopper.com.), my four grown living children, three grands, and Jon (second husband).
+In my non-writing and non-math life I love classical piano, singing (first soprano), Scrabble, thrift-shopping (Look for my posts on thethriftshopper.com.), my four grown living children, five gran's, and Jon (second husband).

 The unpublished (except for this site) books are posted here in full under the following: